oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 The model assumes that each track is stored as a file with its audio in one of several recognized formats.
-The library organizes tracks into albums, which are associated with a UPC-A barcode (a 12-digit number).
+The library organizes tracks into albums, which are associated with a barcode identifier.
 The model is loosely based on the ID3 metadata used with MP3 audio files.
 Figure 3-Concept provides a conceptual overview of the music library's structure.